thearvee/tpn-subnet/node-stack/README.md

 This folder contains the code for the miner and validator docker images.

-In order to run it locally (for development purposes), you can use the following commands:
+In order to run it locally (for development purposes), make a `.env` based on the `.env.example`, then you can use the following command:

 ```bash
 bash start.sh